 Eating and drinking

-Avoid hot liquids, acidic or highly spiced foods for several days.
+- Avoid hot liquids, acidic or highly spiced foods for several days.

-Cool fluids and ice blocks are a good option.
+- Frozen yoghurt, cool fluids and ice blocks are a good option.
 Fluids are especially important to help recovery, to prevent dehydration and to prevent the build-up of debris and blood clots at the operation site.

-Taking pain relief 30 minutes before eating can help.
+- Taking pain relief 30 minutes before eating can help.
 However, follow your doctor's advice about pain relief.

 There are risks associated with any surgery.
 Your doctor will discuss the risks of having a tonsillectomy with you.
-Possible problems from this surgery include:

 - It is best to avoid going away in the 3 weeks following the operation in case of bleeding.
 You should not travel overseas or to a remote area during this time.